janewliang/PanelRePROducible/hcp/README.md

 - `fam.R`: Code to split the HCP pedigrees into 20 approximately equal-sized parts and run the PanelPRO models.
 - `rscript_fam.job` and`submitJobs_fam.sh`: Shell scripts for running models on the HCP cohort, for usage on a high performance computing cluster.
 - `diagnostics.sh`: Shell script for obtaining diagnostic metrics, for usage on a high performance computing cluster.
-- `rscript_diagnostics_boot_job`, `submitJobs_diagnostics_boot.sh`, and `combine_diagnostics_boot.sh`: Shell scripts for obtaining diagnostic metrics from 1000 bootstrapped samples, for usage on a high performance computing cluster.
+- `rscript_diagnostics_boot_job`, `submitJobs_diagnostics_boot.sh`, and `combine_diagnostics_boot.sh`: Shell scripts for obtaining diagnostic metrics from 1000 bootstrap samples, for usage on a high performance computing cluster.

 ---